WFD has just implemented a three-year programme entitled ‘Strengthening Democratic Mechanisms for Reform, Accountability and Dialogue’.

 - Providing access to information and knowledge through series of policy papers on designated gender issues developed and used strategically by trained CSOs to progress MPs legislative reforms.

-Support Women and Child Committee in considering gender and child sensitive bills.
-The committee has now proposed amendments to the bill of protecting minors from alcohol.
+Following WFD support to the Women and Child Committee in considering gender and child sensitive bills, the committee has now proposed amendments to the bill of protecting minors from alcohol.

-Proposal of amendments to some clauses in the Lebanese Penal Code (expanding the definition of rape) and the Domestic Violence Law (include political violence in the definition of violence article 2/ law 293) aiming at reducing impunity of perpetrators of violence against women.
+Following WFD support to women legislators, amendments to some clauses in the Lebanese Penal Code (expanding the definition of rape) and the Domestic Violence Law (include political violence in the definition of violence article 2/ law 293) aiming at reducing impunity of perpetrators of violence against women were proposed.

 WFD supported the Lebanese Parliament and the Arab Inter-Parliamentary Union (AIPU) in establishing the Arab Institute for Parliamentary Training and Legislative Studies and has developed a 3-year business plan for the training centre.